 Veracode is the only on-demand provider in the marketplace to offer a full application risk management solution.
 This solution includes an application inventory definition and an application security policy that provides multiple analysis methods and standard security ratings.

 Risk management is the process that allows IT managers to balance the operational and economic costs of protective measures and achieve gains in mission capability by protecting the IT systems and data that support their organizations' missions.
 Overall risk management encompasses three processes: risk assessment, risk mitigation, and evaluation and assessment.
-The following steps detail best practices for implementing a successful software risk management program.
+The tasks in this section detail best practices for implementing a successful software risk management program.

 - Reputation damage